-Debra has also assisted in making several big ideas happen, including the launch of the first TED conference in the eighties, working with Richard Wurman and the Social Venture Network.
-A dual citizen, she lived in Paris 10+ years and maintains close ties with France.
+Over the years Debra has also had the good fortune of assisting in making several big ideas happen, including the launch of the first TED conference with Richard Wurman and the Social Venture Network.
+She offers a range of editorial services for authors, writers, and other makers and mavericks.

 Debra was raised in Los Angeles by New Yorkers who headed west to seek their bliss and stopped in California when there was no more west left.
 Both parents were big in the human potential movement and happily partook in the dawning of the Age of Aquarius.
 Debra longed for a vanilla family but grew up with a Ben & Jerry’s experiment.

 An obsessive journaler and book nerd at a young age, Debra graduated from UCLA and the Sorbonne with a degree in French literature.
-She worked as a freelance writer in France, where she had two kids, studied the local flora and fauna up close, and wrote about French culture and the glorious vexations of parenting.
-She also traveled throughout Europe and into parts of Africa (including Timbuktu, which she had erroneously assumed was a mythical place).
+She worked as a freelance writer in France, where she became a dual citizen, had two kids, and wrote about French culture and the glorious vexations of parenting for over a decade.